Energy Land Management (ELM) Certificate Program

 - Immediate ROI—From day one, you’ll learn skills and best practices to apply on the job to improve your effectiveness.
 ELM courses are constantly updated to reflect the current trends and challenges of the industry.

 - Dynamic instruction and networking— The ELM program attracts a wide range of industry professionals leading to the exchange of ideas, best practices and contacts.
 Courses are taught by Patrick Fitzgerald, PhD, EdD and JD, a leading expert in the field who practices and teaches land management nationwide.

-My experience in the Energy Land Management and Advanced Energy Land Management courses were career changing.
-After completing the courses, I quit my job and transitioned to a news position where i have already been promoted to JIB and Revenue Manager.
+My experiences in the Energy Land Management and Advanced Energy Land Management courses were career changing.
+After completing the courses, I quit my job and transitioned to a new position where I have already been promoted to JIB and revenue manager.
 The knowledge I gained in this certificate program is something I apply in my job every day.